 I’m telling you this because I want you to know that if you feel like you are getting knocked around like a ping-pong ball, I understand.
-Sometimes it feels like you are playing against doubles and you forgot a paddle and you are breathing through a half plugged straw.
+As a writer, it feels like you are playing tennis against doubles without a paddle and breathing through a half plugged straw.

 I know know that having money doesn’t relieve money stress.
 Spending less than what comes in the door does.
 This applies to those who make very little, and to those who make a lot.

 How To Make Money Writing – 4 Ways With Pros And Cons

 Over the next 2000 words I will answer the question of “How to make money writing” from my personal experience.
 In 2013 I refocused on writing as an income source in order to write my way out of the $54000 business debt and become financially free.